Elyasaflehrer/terraform_module/module_1/README.md

 **Module details:**
-vpc - one vpc
+vpc - one vpc,
-subnet - one subnet
+subnet - one subnet,
-internet gateway - connected to vpc route table - connceted to vpc and internet gateway aws_route_table_association - connected to subnet and route table security groupe - ingerss: port 22 specific ip, ingress open in subnet all port, egrees all instance - tow instance in a subnet and vpc. in one of them attach a 20 GB  volume aws_key_pair - just once for all instance aws_ebs_volume - aws_volume_attachment - attaches to aws_ebs_volume
+internet gateway - connected to vpc, route table - connceted to vpc and internet gateway, aws_route_table_association - connected to subnet and route table, security groupe - ingerss: port 22 specific ip, ingress open in subnet all port, egrees all, instance - tow instance in a subnet and vpc. in one of them attach a 20 GB  volume, aws_key_pair - just once for all instance, aws_ebs_volume - nothing special aws_volume_attachment - attaches to aws_ebs_volume,

 **Variable:**
 region - The region,